 Postoperatively, the patient had complaints of tingling and burning sensations along the anterior surgical incision site, but these did not affect her quality of life.
 She also reported pain along the anterior ankle joint and medial gutter.
-Physical therapy and an ankle corticosteroid injection provided relief to these discomforts.
+Physical therapy and an ankle corticosteroid injection provided relief from these discomforts.
 This patient made no further reports of complications at the time of writing, 19 months after her TAA.